Totally Spies: How a 2000s Cartoon Inspired a Generation of Women in Tech

 Breaking Stereotypes Through Intelligence

 This was a radical departure from traditional media tropes, where “the smart one” was often sidelined or stripped of her femininity.
-Totally Spies showed us that you could be brilliant, fashionable, and confident all at once.
-For many young girls, it was the first time they saw themselves in a character who could embrace both her intellect and her femininity without compromise.
+Totally Spies showed us that we could be brilliant, fashionable, and confident all at once.
+It was the first time young girls could see themselves in a character who embraced both intellect and femininity without compromise.

 My transition to digital product design was not just a career move—it was a natural evolution of my lifelong fascination with how art and technology can combine to solve real-world problems.
-Like Sam's strategic brilliance or Clover's trend-setting style, I understood that to be innovative, I do not have to abandon who I am — my femininity and creativity and can redefining it as a strength.
+Like Sam's strategic brilliance or Clover's trend-setting style, I understood that to be innovative, I do not have to abandon who I am — my femininity and creativity can be a strength.

 Traveling the World, Expanding Horizons